thibaud-c/GST.200UB/lab07/README.md

     git pull
   ```
 > [!IMPORTANT]
-> if you are lucky you won't have any conflicts and the changes will be automatically merged, you can now push your changes
+> if you are lucky you won't have any conflicts and the changes will be automatically merged, you can now push your changes.
-> this is not often the case, and you might have to solve the conflicts manually
+> 🚧 This is not often the case, and you might have to solve the conflicts manually
 - you can use `git status` to see the files with conflicts
 - you can use a text editor to solve the conflicts
 > [!TIP]